Chiral symmetry in non-Hermitian systems: product rule and Clifford algebra

-As mentioned in the introduction, the first approach we employ to construct non-Hermitian chiral symmetry relies on the simultaneous satisfaction of NHPH symmetry and a non-Hermitian bosonic anti-linear symmetry: \be \{H,\Xi\}=0,\quad[H,\Lambda]=0. \ee Bosonic anti-linear symmetry can be implemented conveniently using strategically placed photonic elements with balanced optical gain and loss \cite{NPreview}.
+As mentioned in the introduction, the first approach we employ to generate non-Hermitian chiral symmetry relies on the simultaneous satisfaction of NHPH symmetry and a non-Hermitian bosonic anti-linear symmetry: \be \{H,\Xi\}=0,\quad[H,\Lambda]=0. \ee Bosonic anti-linear symmetry can be implemented conveniently using strategically placed photonic elements with balanced optical gain and loss \cite{NPreview}.
 Meanwhile, a probably more important and intriguing foundation of this approach is that imposing any arbitrary imaginary on-site potentials to an underlying Hermitian chiral lattice with real-valued couplings gives rise to NHPH symmetry automatically \cite{zeromodeLaser}.
 Therefore, NHPH symmetry can coexist nicely with bosonic anti-linear symmetry enabled by optical gain and loss, which in turn warrants non-Hermitian chiral symmetry as we show in detail below.

-Since both $\Xi$ and $\Lambda$ in Eq.~(\ref{eq:NHPH_BA}) are anti-linear operators, they can be written as the product of a linear operator and the complex conjugation $K$: \be \Xi \equiv CK,\quad \Lambda \equiv XK. \ee $K$ is often the manifestation of time-reversal operator for a finite-sized system \cite{Bender1}, and $C$ for the NHPH symmetry mentioned above is given by the chiral operator of the underlying Hermitian lattice, i.e., $C=P_A-P_B$ as in the SSH model \cite{SSH}, where $P_{A,B}$ are the projection operators onto the two sublattices [see Fig.~\ref{fig:prod}(a)].
+Since both $\Xi$ and $\Lambda$ in Eq.~(\ref{eq:NHPH_BA}) are anti-linear operators, they can be written as the product of a linear operator and the complex conjugation $K$: \be \Xi \equiv CK,\quad \Lambda \equiv XK. \ee $K$ is often the manifestation of time-reversal operator for a finite-sized system \cite{Bender1}, and $C$ for the NHPH symmetry mentioned above is given by the chiral operator of the underlying Hermitian lattice, i.e., $C=P_A-P_B$ as in the Su-Schrieffer-Heeger (SSH) model \cite{SSH}, where $P_{A,B}$ are the projection operators onto the two sublattices.